All Things Stewart Springs

 Livid Outrage Over Evicting the Sacred Sweatlodge

-and other deal-breakers
+and other new owner deal-breakers

 The following flurry of excerpted reactions posted online from December 2017 through January 2018 reflects maybe the strongest unified voice ever made of Springs devotees' love of the sweatlodge and the Springs' grounds as a whole...unfortunately coming only after losing the first and now in danger of forever losing the second.